i20/promise/README.md

 Upon wrapped code execution, the *executor function* will be injected 3 callbacks that you can use to **resolve**/**reject** the created promise or just **notify** watchers of its progress.
 Each of these callbacks accepts one argument that will be in turn passed to callbacks attached via `Promise#then`, see the [*Wait for a promise to be resolved/rejected*](#wait-for-a-promise-to-be-resolvedrejected) section.

-NB : Note that as a promise can be whether resolved *or* rejected only once, multiple calls to `resolve`/`reject` won't have any effect, the first to be called will determine the promise final state.
+NB1 : Note that as a promise can be whether resolved *or* rejected only once, multiple calls to `resolve`/`reject` won't have any effect, the first to be called will determine the promise final state.
 On the other hand `notify` can be called as much as you want, see the [*Follow a promise progress*](#follow-a-promise-progress) section.

+NB2 : Throwing something in the *executor function* will have the same effect as calling `reject` and passing it the thrown value as parameter.

 ---